Skip to main content

 Final thoughts

-Coddingtown Mall is more than a shopping center — it’s part of Santa Rosa’s DNA.
+Coddingtown is more than a shopping center — it’s part of Santa Rosa’s DNA.
 It has evolved through six decades of economic shifts, ownership changes, and retail trends without losing its sense of place.
 Whether you're stopping by Whole Foods, meeting friends at BJ’s, or just admiring the architecture, Coddingtown still feels like a local institution— one that reflects the soul of the community it serves.

 And if you’re ever lost?
 Just look for that rotating sign.